toddanglin/nativescript-trace-raven/README.md

 ```

 ### Additional Raven APIs
 The default TraceWriter API only provides a `write` method, but the Raven.js library provides additional capabilities such as logging exception detail.
 To use these additional APIs, you can directly use the Raven library.
-As long as you've initialized `TraceRaven` on app startup, all Raven configuration will be set.
+As long as you've initialized `TraceRaven` on app startup, all Raven configuration will be set and does not need to be re-initialized.
 To learn more about the Raven APIs, [visit the JavaScript docs on Sentry.io](https://docs.sentry.io/clients/javascript/usage/).

 #### Logging Exceptions
-Unlike using `trace` to write record an Error, the `captureException` API will also attempt to include Stack Trace information with the log.
+Unlike using `trace` to record an Error, the `Raven.captureException` API will also attempt to include Stack Trace information with the log.
 ```typescript
 import Raven = require("raven-js");